UBC-DSCI/introduction-to-datascience-python/source/inference.md

 ```

 Based on the visualization in {numref}`fig:11-example-means7`, three points
-about the sample mean become clear.
-First, the mean of the sample mean (across
+about the sample mean become clear:

+1. The mean of the sample mean (across
    samples) is equal to the population mean.
 In other words, the sampling
    distribution is centered at the population mean.
-Second, increasing the size of
+2. Increasing the size of
    the sample decreases the spread (i.e., the variability) of the sampling
    distribution.
 Therefore, a larger sample size results in a more reliable point
    estimate of the population parameter.
-And third, the distribution of the sample
-mean is roughly bell-shaped.
+3. The distribution of the sample mean is roughly bell-shaped.

 > **Note:** You might notice that in the `n = 20` case in {numref}`fig:11-example-means7`,
 > the distribution is not *quite* bell-shaped.
 There is a bit of skew towards the right!